-- The Expendables 2 has Arnold Schwarzenegger come out of a car and yell "I'm BACK!" as a Mythology Gag to his famous quote from Terminator.
+- The Expendables 2 has Arnold Schwarzenegger come out of a car and yell "I'm BACK!" as a Mythology Gag to his famous quote from Terminator films.

-- Peter Venkman speaks for the whole team after catching the ghosts in the courtroom scene of Ghostbusters 2, with this Badass Boast:
+- Peter Venkman speaks for the whole team after catching the ghosts in the courtroom scene of Ghostbusters II, with this Badass Boast:

 - Janine also gets to say it triumphantly as the music kicks in and the guys return to business, confirming "yes, we're back!" on the phone.

 - Hook is the Peter Pan edition of this trope.

 Peter Pan: Pan the Avenger is back.Captain Hook: And the Hook is waiting.